Within The Crystal Hills

 This is an interesting antique brass trivet from the United Kingdom.
 It commemorates the 71st (Scottish) Highland Light Infantry.
 As the history of this regiment is complicated, please refer to … Continue reading

-Queen Victoria, Jubilee stands, and diamonds
+Queen Victoria, Jubilee stands, and her diamonds

 This blog post discusses three interesting Queen Victoria ceramic stands and their relationship to her favorite jewelry.
 Trivia: Queen Victoria (1819-1901) was crowned in 1837 at the age of eighteen. … Continue reading